30 Spring Cleaning Tasks to Add to Your Checklist

 Clean Your Garbage Disposal

 Does your kitchen sink smell bad?
 Is it coming from your garbage disposal?
-It’s a good idea to keep an old toothbrush around to get at your garbage disposal to start to clean out the crud.
-Here are more tips on how to clean a garbage disposal and get rid of those disgusting odors.
+It’s a good idea to keep an old toothbrush around in your kitchen as they are a really useful tool for cleaning out all the nooks and crannies of your garbage disposal to start to clean out the grime.

 Clean Out the Car

-Your car will take on loads of grime and salt if you live in a snowy climate so it’s important to get that crud off to prevent potential rust issues.
-Sweep off the salt and discover simple ways to get your car looking almost brand new for the spring.
+Your car will take on loads of grime and salt if you live in a snowy climate.
+Once winter has passed it’s vitally important to get any and all residue off of your vehicle to prevent potential rust issues.

 Clean the Kitchen

-Cleaning the kitchen should be routine but the spring is also a good time to dive into a deep clean.
-No one wants a dirty, smelly kitchen and you won’t have one after seeing how to make yours sparkle and smell great with these simple cleaning tips.
+Cleaning the kitchen should be a routine habit, but spring is also a good time to dive into a deep clean.
+No one wants a dirty, smelly kitchen.
+Luckily, you won’t have one if you follow these tips for making your kitchen sparkle and smell great.

 Clean the Utility Spaces